Consensual Arbitration – It Can Be Done Differently

 The appeal mechanism is gaining widespread support among many opinion leaders from Israel’s legal and business communities.
 Until such time as the Bill is passed, I believe that consent arbitration should be implemented by drawing up an appropriate arbitration agreement in which the parties decide that the arbitration award will be appealable on the basis agreed criteria.
 This can also include adopting by consent the principles proposed in the Bill.
 Meanwhile the option of annulment will of course remain valid.

 Not every arbitration proceeding requires the establishment of an appeal instance.
 There is no such need in a personal dispute in the scope of tens of thousands of shekels, except in rare cases.
 On the other hand, many commercial disputes amount to much higher sums of money and are settled in court, sometimes after many years.
 In such cases a consensual appeal instance should be prescribed.

-Gerald Ford, 38th President of the USA, said: “Instead of seeking the culprits, better to find a remedy.”
+Henry Ford said: “Instead of seeking the culprits, better to find a remedy.”
 In other words, instead of continuing to complain, it is better to take action.
 As an arbitrator and mediator, I believe that the new way could represent a turning point in our approach and the need to create an effective adjudication appropriate to the times we live in.
 I believe that the demand for an appeal instance should come from the parties’ attorneys to the arbitrator.
 Better still if an arbitrator who assumes the burden of adjudication were to grant the parties this option at the stage of entering into the arbitration agreement.

 The general judicial in this article is in the sense of general information and not obligate in any case to turn to the receipt of professional suitable individual.